Smart online shopping with Couponupto

 ADVERTISEMENT

-Saint Patrick's Day, also known as the Feast of Saint Patrick (Irish: Lá Fhéile Pádraig, "the Day of the Festival of Patrick"), is a cultural and religious celebration taking place on 17 March, the traditional death date of Saint Patrick (c.
-AD 385-461), the foremost patron saint of Ireland.
+Saint Patrick's Day, also known as the Feast of Saint Patrick (Irish: Lá Fhéile Pádraig, "the Day of the Festival of Patrick"), it's a cultural and religious celebration on March 17, honoring Saint Patrick (c.
+AD 385–461), the patron saint of Ireland.

 History of Saint Patrick’s Day